greenelab/deep-review/sections/03_categorize.md

 [@arxiv:1705.02315] used this dataset with a unified weakly-supervised multi-label image classification framework, to detect common thoracic diseases.
 It showed superior performance over a benchmark using fully labeled data.

-We illustrated augmentation with adversarial examples in the mammography domain, but Geras et al. [@tag:Geras2017_multiview_mamm] showed that both using a large dataset and multi-view network architecture aids classification performance.
-A large bank of publicly available well-annotated mammography images - akin to the resource now provided for X-ray images - may aid in the application of deep neural networks to this area.
-Deep networks pre-trained on large compendia [@tag:Kooi2017_mamm_tl] might be more suitable for transfer learning in this domain than models trained from standard photographs.

 These examples demonstrate that, except for few natural image-like problems (e.g. melanoma detection), biomedical imaging poses a number of challenges for